avrizadevano-Vriz/AeroCure/README.md

   * All other conditions

-This serves as a **baseline approximation**, not a definitive mold detection model.
+This serves as a **baseline approximation**, not a definitive mold detection model yet.
+The model is our future direction

 ---